Huancarqui District: History

 Huancarqui is one of the oldest settlements in the province of Castilla, having been populated since pre-Inca times.
 It is presumed that the first Spaniards who arrived founded the town on Inca cemeteries.

 The Incas that conquered the region under Cápac Yupanqui made it into their local headquarters in order to be able to conquer local rival groups.
 The arrival of these Incas allowed for a unique development of a mixed culture descended from the Wari, Tiwanaku and Inca cultures, as well as the Spanish culture that would arrive later.
 Under the Spanish, the area was settled in 1549 under direct orders of Martín López de Carvajal, a Conquistador originating from Extremadura, as well as one of the founders of Arequipa.

 On May 3, 1955, a government law elevated Huancarqui to a capital town of the homonymous new district.
 Today the town has a population of approximately 1700 people.
 Despite it being less developed than neighboring Aplao and Corire, it is nonetheless a well-off touristic spot among visitors.

 Geography

-Huancarqui is located in they Majes Valley, where the Colca River flows through.
+Huancarqui is located in the Majes Valley, where the Colca River flows through.
 It is located below 1 000 meters above sea level and is made up of the districts of Aplao, Uraca and Huancarqui.
 The terrain is mostly plain and fertile, in comparison to the surrounding deserts.

 The climate in the region of Castilla Baja is very hot due to its narrowness and depth, in relation to the plain where the waters have undermined its basin.
 Average annual temperatures range between 15º and 24 °C. The winter rains on the coast and summer in the mountains. reach only the ends of the valley, which does not receive rain other than very scarce drizzles.